 In the age of downsizing, where car companies have shrunk their cubic capacities and lopped off cylinders, Volkswagen has gone the other way and made a bigger engine.
 Gone is the tried-and-trusted 1.4-litre turbocharged petrol unit and in its place is an all-new 1.5-litre 4-cylinder turbocharged petrol.
 Outputs are rated at 110 kW with torque sitting at 250 Nm.

 Power goes to the front wheels via DSG transmission.
 The gearbox has been revised and now features an extra ratio to make it a 7-speed unit.
-While not immediately available, we expect this engine to potentially make an appearance in our market in 2018.
+While not immediately available, we expect this engine to potentially make an appearance in our market.
 In terms of the Volkswagen Golf GTI, power has been increased to 169 kW from 162 kW, while torque has remained the same at 350 Nm.
 The Golf GTI Performance Pack will be coming in 2018 and it will offer 180 kW.

 The business end of the Volkswagen Golf facelift pertains to the connectivity and safety departments.
 Climb into the vehicle and your eyes will immediately fall on the rather large, buttonless infotainment touchscreen.
 It’s called Discover Pro and when combined with the all-digital Active Info Display, the entire dashboard feels as if it has been lifted from a more premium product.
 The graphics on this 9.2-inch screen are crisper and it’s a big leap forward, but the technology doesn’t stop there.
 Android Auto and Apple CarPlay make their debuts in the new Volkswagen Golf: after a satnav routing error sent us off course, a fellow journalist’s iPhone with Apple Maps linked to the car and set us back on track.